A Complete Guide to Accelerated Bachelor of Science in Nursing (ABSN) Programs

 Coursework for an Accelerated BSN Degree

 Accelerated BSN programs present nursing courses over a shorter timeframe than four-year programs.
 At GMercyU, our ABSN program takes place over four semesters for a total of 16 months.
-The course progression for 2018-2019 is:
+The 67-credit curriculum for 2023-2024 includes:

 - Contemporary Issues in Professional Nursing